Zarman-commits/JavaScript-Vanilla-Projects/README.md

 - **DOM Manipulation**: Understanding how to interact with the Document Object Model (DOM) to dynamically update the content and structure of web pages.

 - **Event Handling**: Learning to handle user interactions and respond to events such as clicks, keypresses, and form submissions.
+-
+- *Asynchronous Programming*: Exploring asynchronous concepts using Promises, async/await, and callbacks to manage network requests and time-dependent operations.

+- *Web APIs*: Utilizing various browser APIs like LocalStorage, Fetch API, and others to enhance web applications.

+- *ES6+ Features*: Embracing modern JavaScript features to write cleaner, more efficient code, including arrow functions, template literals, and destructuring.

+- *Project Organization*: Structuring projects with clear separation of concerns and modularizing code for maintainability.

+- *Debugging*: Gaining proficiency in debugging techniques to identify and fix errors in code effectively.

+- *Performance Optimization*: Learning strategies to improve website performance, such as reducing load times and optimizing rendering.

 ## How to Run the Projects